 - Corporate Finance

 - Venture Capital & Private Equity

-A new offering for Weekend Executive students is the option to earn a concentration or certificate in several areas of business management.
+Students also have the option of earning a concentration or certificate in several areas of business management.
 No matter your career path, your grounding in the principles and practices of general management coupled with a specialization will expand your career opportunities.
 Your transcript will state the concentration you choose.

 Tuition: Additional fees apply to concentrations and certificates.
 Learn more on the Costs & Financial Aid page.

 Concentration Requirements: If you elect to pursue a concentration, you must complete:

 - At least 2 electives in Term 6 from an approved list for the concentration

 - Secure approval to engage in an independent elective project, which is worth the equivalent of 2 courses